honeypieio/rosshudson.co.uk/content/posts/20m-qrp-rig-prototype/index.md

 ### Amplifiers

-I opted to use single transistor common-emitter amplifiers for the IF stage
+I opted to use single transistor common-emitter amplifiers for the IF stage as I know this type of circuit can to operate comfortably at 6MHz

 ![IF amplifier schematics](/posts/20m-qrp-rig-prototype/images/if-amplifiers.jpg)